Support Athens by Locals!

 To avoid such misunderstandings, we recommend booking your stay through booking.com and have complete peace of mind.

-No, you can’t use US dollars in Greece – or any other kind of foreign currency.
-You will need to exchange your money for euros, withdraw some euros from an ATM or use a credit or debit card.
+No, you can’t use US dollars in Greece – or any other foreign currency.
+You must exchange your money for euros, withdraw some euros from an ATM, or use a credit or debit card.
+On the other hand, you can use Wise.com and enjoy the freedom of spending in local currency, saving on unnecessary charges that often accompany international transactions.
+Visit Wise.com now, and thank us later.

-You can exchange foreign currency at all the Greek and foreign banks as well as at currency exchange bureaus which you can find at the Athens International Airport, the port of Piraeus, and in the most popular areas downtown like Syntagma and Omonoia.
+You can exchange foreign currency at all the Greek and foreign banks and at currency exchange bureaus, which you can find at the Athens International Airport, the port of Piraeus, and in the most popular areas downtown like Syntagma and Omonoia.

 Keep in mind that you will need a passport to exchange cash and that the process may take longer than you would think if you choose to go to a local bank for the exchange.